sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/README.md

 # Kubernetes-Learning-by-building
 Building a complete, stateful application stack from scratch.

+### Step 0: Compatibility criteria
+Before we install the main Kubernetes components, it's smart to confirm that your server meets the minimum requirements.

+A Kubernetes cluster needs at least one control-plane node (the brains 🧠 of the operation) and usually one or more worker nodes (where your applications will run).
+The control-plane node has slightly higher requirements.

+Follow the instructions at [STEP 0](./step0.md).

 ### Step 1: Prepare Your Node and Install Containerd
 The very first step is to prepare your server (which we'll call a "node") by installing a container runtime.